+I should have realized it long before; I should have recognized the signs.
 But I didn’t.
 I suppose I was so lost in my own ideas that I didn’t notice.
 My husband and I were both raised in complementarian or patriarchal homes.
-Both of us were taught that the man was the head of the home, the priest and leader of the family, and that the woman was to submit to his leadership.
+We were taught that the man was the head of the home, the priest and leader of the family and that the woman was to submit to his leadership.
 He was wise to take her counsel, but the ultimate decision lay with him.
 He, as the man, made the final decision.
 And the wife submitted.

 Soon after our 8th anniversary, we began homeschooling our children.
 The homeschooling community is, by and large, staunchly patriarchal.
 I threw myself into the whole scene.
 Women were to be raised to be keepers at home; there would be no careers for my daughters.
-I still remember my 5 year old daughter throwing herself on the couch in tears when she realized I didn’t support her desire to become a doctor.
+I still remember my 5-year-old daughter throwing herself on the couch in tears when she realized I didn’t support her desire to become a doctor.

+During this time, I was staunchly against women in any type of leadership, particularly in the church.
 I even wondered at what point it became unbiblical for me to teach my own sons.
 I wrestled with the hypothetical dilemma of voting between a male Democrat and a female Republican.
 On one home school social media site, I argued vehemently with a gentleman (oh, the irony) that women should not preach; the Bible was clear on it.

-I was discussing this with my husband.
-He thought it ridiculous that women could share on a topic behind a podium on a Sunday evening…or another weekday.
-But she could not deliver the same topic behind the pulpit on a Sunday morning.
+I discussed this with my husband.
+He thought it ridiculous that women could share on a topic behind a podium on a Sunday evening but she could not deliver the same topic behind the pulpit on a Sunday morning.
 I argued with him.
-The pulpit is different…it’s holier somehow.
+“The pulpit is different…it’s holier somehow.”
 He wasn’t convinced.
-To him, it revealed the absurdity of man made rules.
+To him, it revealed the absurdity of man-made rules.
 “It’s a sermon…she’s preaching…she’s teaching men.
 If it’s OK in the one…it’s OK in the other.”

+We agreed to disagree and I continued my journey into patriarchy.
 But despite my most valiant efforts, I failed miserably.
 I couldn’t measure up to the expectations patriarchy placed upon me.
 I was slowly dying inside.
-What I didn’t realize was that my husband was discouraged by my journey.
+My husband was discouraged by my journey.
 He felt like we were heading in two opposite directions.
 I thought this was what he wanted: a submissive wife who took good care of him, his children, and his home!
-But he did not like watching his wife slowly die inside.
-Plus, the whole system did not sit well with him.
+But he did not like watching his wife slowly die inside, and the whole system did not sit well with him.

+He wanted a wife who was equal to him, not under him.
 A few years later, I got involved in ministry outside the home and went back to school.
-While I enjoyed every bit of it, I felt guilty because he was home with the kids while I went off doing ministry.
+While I enjoyed every bit of it, I felt guilty because he was home with the kids while I was off doing ministry.
 This was not the way things were supposed to be!!
 I’m supposed to stay home with the kids while he does ministry.
 Yet, he delighted in seeing his wife blossom and develop her gifts.
 His wife was coming alive again!

 I began to realize that while I was miserable at domestic skills and stereotypical female roles, I excelled in at least one that was reserved for men: preaching and teaching.
 Teaching and preaching made me feel as if I was born for this.
 My soul came back to life!